FauricioValencia/code-exercise/README.md

 Once you're ready to submit your solution, please do the following:

-1. Create a repo against the master branch from **your** repo.
+1. Create a pull request against the master branch from **your** repo.
 Please don't open the pull request against the master branch from our repo.
 We don't want other candidates having access to your awesome solution.
 2. Give donald-s access to your repo.
 3. Send the link to the PR in the Slack channel that we added you to.